antixenoinitiative/axiwiki/builds.md

   The Corsair, while not as maneuverable as the chief or challenger, provides great damage output, versatility and speed.
 The Corsairs' massive distributor and numerous hardpoints allow it to mount four of any guardian weapon effectively.
 It is the recommended medium with the most survivability.
 This is also a great platform for mounting Enhanced AXMCs for commanders who do not yet have access to guardian tech.

+The recommended medium ship with the most durability and versatility.

   - Speed: ⭐⭐⭐⭐⭐
   - Agility: ⭐⭐⭐
   - Armour: ⭐⭐⭐⭐⭐